-The Hellenistic and Roman period of Western philosophy has long been neglected by mainstream philosophers.
-Contemporary philosophers rarely mention philosophers from this period, and you will look long and hard before you find a department of philosophy, undergraduate or graduate, that offers a course on this subject.
-Such neglect arises in part because many do not regard what thinkers of the time were doing as "philosophy" in today's accepted academic sense of the term.
+The Hellenistic and Roman period of western philosophy has long been neglected by mainstream philosophers.
+Contemporary philosophers rarely mention philosophers from this period and you will look long and hard before you find a department of philosophy, undergraduate or graduate, that offers a course on this subject.
+Part of the reason for this neglect is because many do not regard what the philosophers of this period were doing as A philosophy@ in the accepted academic sense of the term.
 The Epicureans, Skeptics, and Stoics practiced philosophy not as a detached intellectual discipline in the manner of professors of the subject, but as a worldly art of grappling with issues of daily and urgent human significance: the fear of death, love and sexuality, anger and aggression, the duties of friendship, the relative value of different life pleasures.
-Philosophy for these thinkers and writers was a way of life, a way of coping with life's difficulties and the mystery that is human existence.
+Philosophy for these thinkers and writers was a way of life, a way of coping with lifes difficulties and the mystery that is human existence.
 This seminar will not be a strict historical survey of Hellenistic and Roman philosophy.
-Instead, we will critically analyze some of the best and most influential writings of this period to understand and evaluate what these philosophers thought was the best way to live life.
+Instead, we will critically analyze some of the best and most influential writings of this period in order to understand and evaluate what these philosophers thought was the best way to live life.
 We will read and discuss the writings of Epictetus, Lucretius, Seneca, Marcus Aurelius, Cicero, Plutarch and others.
-Prerequisite: PHIL 100 and 200 or permission of instructor.
+Prerequisites: PHIL 100 and PHIL 200, or permission of instructor.
 Offered every other year.